wxcctechsummit/holcct2100/labslive/lab1.md

 - Repeat the same for **_all other users_** by selecting the appropriate profile in the **_User Profile_** drop down.

-Now you are ready to start the next [Lab 2: Exploring the Agent Desktop](lab2.md)
+Congratulations, you are now ready to start the next [Lab 2: Exploring the Agent Desktop](lab2.md)